builderhub-platform/prettier-config/README.md

 }
 ```

-If you wish you extend these settings then in your `.prettierrc.js`
+If you wish you extend these settings then in your `.prettierrc.js` or `prettier.config.js`

 ```js
 module.exports = {